badgateway/ketting-wiki/Hypermedia.md

-*Note: it's strongly advisable to read [Getting Started](Getting-Started), first as this page builds upon all the established concepts there.*
+*Note: it's strongly advisable to read [Getting Started](Getting-Started) first, as this page builds upon all the established concepts there.*

 If your REST API uses Hypermedia in any way, Ketting gets additional powers.
 Ketting allows you to traverse your API through links that